SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 How this all fits with the existing line management arrangements:

-- Staff will be asked to document their accomplishments through the week
+- Staff will be asked to document their accomplishments through the course of a sprint
-- Staff will discuss and reflect on these accomplishments with their line managers each week
+- Staff will discuss and reflect on these accomplishments with their line managers each fortnight after the sprint retrospective (i.e. Tuesday afternoon)
 - Benefit to them: This record of continuing professional development will assist them in progressing their career. (e.g. by making it easier to prepare for promotion)
 - Benefit to them: ...
 Need more ways to sell this as a useful thing to the individual and the line manager.